 - Lists of debts and assets along with the gross value of each of these.

 - Current notice of assessments along with recent tax returns etc.

-Now, before going for mediation, if you’ve not much know-how on the processes involved consulting your Oakville family law attorney to get a better insight.
+Now, before going for mediation, if you’ve not much know-how on the processes involved you can consult an Oakville family law attorney at https://familylawoakville.com/ to get a better insight.

 Therefore, prevent going to court and solve issues the smart way via mediation.